Supraj07/azure-network-protocols/README.md

 <img src="https://i.imgur.com/v2fac3x.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now that we have created a small network with two Virtual Machines we can start prepping for a Traffic examination.
-For this we will have to know the Public IP address of atleast one of the Virtual machines, which in this example i chose the windows machine (20.3.253.44) and the linux machine's private IP address we will later ping in Powershell to test connection.
+For this we will have to take note of the Public IP address of atleast one of the Virtual machines, which in this example i chose the windows machine (20.3.253.44) and we will use the linux machine's private IP address that we will later ping in Powershell to test connection.
 </p>
 <br />